A short introduction to Monstrous Moonshine: Moonshine nowadays

 \section{Moonshine nowadays}

-Borcherds' proof of Conway and Norton's original conjecture has shed intense light on the structure of $\M$ and also on the modular side of the Monstrous Moonshine.
-For instance, the \textit{Koike-Norton-Zagier formula}:

-arose as the denominator identity for the monster Lie algebra and taught relationships between the coefficients of $J$ that were at that time still unknown.
-As before $q=e^{2\pi i \tau}$ (and similarly $p=e^{2\pi i \sigma}$) and the $c(n)$ are the coefficients of the $q$-expansion of $J$.
-There are of course other consequences of the moonshine, see \cite{moonshine} for some of those.

-The Monster also led to the discovery of two new sporadic groups, as quotients of some of its subgroups.
-In fact, $20$ sporadic groups (out of the $26$) are \textit{subquotients} of $\M$.
-Robert Griess dubbed the set they form \textit{the happy family}, and the six remaining ones the \textit{pariah groups} \cite{griess}.
-The Monstrous Moonshine induces moonshines for all the groups that are subquotients of the monster, and this observation led to a set of conjectures gathered in 1987 under the name of \textit{generalised moonshine} by Norton.
-The proof of those conjectures has been completed by Carnahan in 2016.
-The question whether the pariah groups also admit some kind of moonshine was already asked in \cite{conwaynorton}.
-It turned out recently that the pariah O'Nan $O'N$ admits moonshine-like properties linking it to arithmetic \cite{onan}.
-The pariah $J_1$ (Janko $1$), as a subgroup of $O'N$, admits subsequently the same type of correspondences.
+It turns out that $20$ sporadic groups are \textit{subquotients} of $\M$, and the monstrous moonshine induces moonshines for this \textit{happy family}.
+This led to a set of conjectures called the \textit{generalised moonshine} by Norton \cite{genmoonnorton}, The proof of which has been completed by Carnahan in 2012 \cite{carnahan2012generalized}.
+Robert Griess dubbed the remaining six sporadics which are not subquotients of $\M$, the \textit{pariah groups} \cite{griess}.
+Whether these also admit some kind of moonshine was already asked in \cite{conwaynorton}.
+The pariah O'Nan $O'N$ has been shown to satisfy moonshine properties which connect it to arithmetic \cite{onan} and extend to his subgroup $J_1$ (Janko $1$), another of the pariahs.

-Moreover, new types of "moonshines" have been discovered.
-The most famous is probably the \textit{umbral moonshine} correspondence, conjectured in $2010$ \cite{umbralconj} as a mysterious representation of the Mathieu sporadic group $M_{24}$ in terms of elliptic geni of $K3$ surfaces, and proved in 2015 \cite{umbralproof}.
+Other types of moonshines have also been discovered and studied, such as the Mathieu moonshine \cite{mathieu} which is a correspondence between the elliptic genus of K3 surfaces and the Mathieu sporadic group $M_{24}$.
+The \textit{umbral moonshine} correspondence \cite{umbralconj} generalizes the Mathieu moonshine and was proved in 2015 \cite{umbralproof}.
+The reviews \cite{kachru2016elementary} and \cite{anagiannis2018tasi} contain pedagogical introductions to these moonshines.